-- Reread the article to answer these text-dependent questions. - Write any additional questions you have about the text in your Reader/Writer Notebook. - 5.
+- · Reread the article to answer these text-dependent questions. - Write any additional questions you have about the text in your Reader/Writer Notebook. - 5.
 Which major levee breach is the focus of this article?
 At the time of printing, what were the plans for repairing it?
 How will this help rescue efforts?

 The article focuses on the levee breach in the 17th Street Canal.
 Officials plan to drop giant panels and sandbags and to drain the Interstate 10 underpass.
 Repairing the breach will allow recovery teams into the area, but only after rescue efforts are over.
+E4.4(G)

 6. What is the implied connection between the events in paragraphs 11 and 12?
-The writer implies that the armed men of paragraph 11 are the looters who stole the guns from the Wal-Mart in paragraph 12 or that looters in general were stealing guns to arm themselves.
+The writer implies that the armed men of paragraph 11 are the looters who stole the guns from the Walmart in paragraph 12 or that looters in general were stealing guns to arm themselves.
+E4.4(F)

-7. Summarize paragraphs 10-16.
-Whom does the officer blame for the chaotic rescue effort?
-Use details to support your inference.
+7. Whom does the officer blame for the chaotic rescue effort in paragraph 16?
+Use details to

-Paragraphs 10-16 describe the lack of organization in New Orleans after the hurricane.
-In paragraph 16, the officer says, "They told us nothing...
+In paragraph 16, the officer says, "They told us nothing ...
 We are completely on our own."
-We can infer that he is referring to his superiors, since paragraph 15 states that "cops on the streets" were "cut off from their superiors."
+It can be inferred that he is referring to his superiors, because the paragraph above states that "cops on the streets" were "cut off from their superiors."
+E4.4(F), E4.5(D)

 8. Why do Aleck Scallan and others have no idea when they will be picked up from the overpass?
 Earlier paragraphs say that local police are focused solely on rescuing people stuck in the flood by dropping them on dry land.
-Since Scallan and others are now on dry land, they are less of a priority than people in immediate need of rescue, despite being stranded.
+Because Scallan and others are now on dry land, they are considered safe and are less of a priority than people in immediate need of rescue.
 Also, the article states breach repair will be another key focus of first responders.
+E4.5(C), E4.5(D)